Quick Blog Links

 DNS-VPN ~ UDP-SSL [python / networking]

-OpenVPN Mods ~~ BULK ++ MTIO ++ DUAL [c / networking]
+OpenVPN MODs ~~ BULK ++ MTIO ++ DUAL [c / networking]

 written Secure LAN Communication [College Thesis]